Chocorean/authmod/README.md

 4. Edit the `authmod-server.toml` file depending on your needs.
 5. Restart the server and you're all set!

+## Disabling in-game registration

+You might want to disallow players from registering themselves on your server.
+If you do that, you will have to find a way to fill your SQL database or registration file.

+If you don't know it already, passwords are not stored in the database; what is stored is a fingerprint of the password, called an *hash*.
+This hash is computed with the [bcrypt algorithm](https://en.wikipedia.org/wiki/Bcrypt), and we will have to insert in the database the *hash of the passwords* instead of passwords themselves.
+You can use [BCrypt Calculator](https://www.dailycred.com/article/bcrypt-calculator) to compute your hashes.

 ## Getting started for developers

 Please refer to the [Forge documentation](https://mcforge.readthedocs.io/en/latest/gettingstarted/) for setting your development environment.